cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

-# Writing JavaScript unit tests
+# Writing tests

 This page provides instructions for writing a new JavaScript unit test in cfgov-refresh.

-For documentation on *running* tests: [https://cfpb.github.io/cfgov-refresh/testing-fe/#unit-testing](https://cfpb.github.io/cfgov-refresh/testing-fe/#unit-testing)
+For documentation on *running* tests, see [https://cfpb.github.io/cfgov-refresh/testing-fe/#unit-testing](https://cfpb.github.io/cfgov-refresh/testing-fe/#unit-testing)

-## Table of contents

-- Setting up tests
-    - New File from sample
-    - Folder structure (where to put it)
-    - File structure (basic layout of a test file)
-    - Providing test data
-    - Spies, stubs, and mocks
-    - Error handling
-- Common test patterns
-    - Testing a basic function
-    - Testing DOM manipulation
-    - Testing browser state
-    - Testing user interaction
-- Running tests
-    - Commands/fit in existing documentation on how to run tests in diff environments (locally, Travis, Jenks, etc)
-    - link to existing tests
-    - Test coverage
-        - Only shows coverage for unit tests and not acceptance tests
-        - What is our expected level of test coverage for unit tests?
-        - Are there certain scripts we want to exclude from test coverage because they are covered or should be covered by acceptance tests?
-    - how to read test coverage output, how we test coverage, etc.
-- Other sources of information
-    - Jest docs
-    - Istanbul docs
-    - JSDom docs

 ## Setting up tests

-Context: we use Jest, we use (BDD) assertion style

-Jest is the framework we use for writing and running JavaScript unit tests.
+[Jest](https://jestjs.io/docs/en/getting-started) is the framework we use for writing and running JavaScript unit tests.

-### New test file from sample

 We recommend using Test-Driven Development (TDD) when you are coding new JavaScript.
 This requires you to set up your test at the same time as your new JavaScript, so that you write your test first, with the expected behavior and functionality well-described, **then** you write the code that makes the test pass.
+A [better summary is](http://www.javiersaldana.com/tech/2014/11/26/refactoring-the-three-laws-of-tdd.html):

+> 1. Write only enough of a unit test to fail.
+> 2. Write only enough production code to make the failing unit test pass.

+[Read this primer on Test-Driven Development](https://medium.freecodecamp.org/test-driven-development-what-it-is-and-what-it-is-not-41fa6bca02a2?gi=3c8d8b476cc9) to learn about how it differs from the typical approach to programming and unit tests.

+### New test file from sample

+For this guide, we'll use very basic sample code files to illustrate how to use the test framework in cfgov-refresh and how to test very common code patterns.

-Note: a common approach is to look for existing tests that are testing something similar to what you are writing now.
-Feel free to do so and sub another test file for the sample-test-spec.js file referenced below.
-For links to existing tests, see the [Running tests](#Running-tests) section on this page.
+Another common approach is to look for existing tests that are testing something similar to what you are writing now.
+Feel free to do so and sub another test file for the `sample-spec.js` file referenced below.
+For links to existing tests, see the [Running tests](#running-tests) section on this page.

-1. Add new test file, named after your JavaScript file.
-So if you are adding tests for my-javascript.js, create a new file named my-javascript-spec.js
+Now, let's begin!
+Let's make a new unit test fail, then we will make it pass, following the principles of TDD.

+1. Create 2 new files: a test file, and a JavaScript file.
+Their names should match, with the test file adding a `-spec.js` suffix.
+For example, if your script is named `my-javascript.js`, then your test is named `my-javascript-spec.js`.
-1. Copy this sample-test-spec.js file:
+1. Copy the code from this [`sample-spec.js` file](https://github.com/cfpb/cfgov-refresh/blob/fc9ecc002f933a432322bd15f54be5eb2cffa6e3/test/unit_tests/js/modules/sample-spec.js) into your own test file.
-1. [Todo: Add sample to cfgov-refresh and run it] this is in progress at [https://github.com/cfpb/cfgov-refresh/compare/add-sample-js-unit-test?expand=1](https://github.com/cfpb/cfgov-refresh/compare/add-sample-js-unit-test?expand=1)
-1. And this sample-test.js file: [link or paste code here]
+1. Copy and paste from [`sample.js`](https://github.com/cfpb/cfgov-refresh/blob/fc9ecc002f933a432322bd15f54be5eb2cffa6e3/cfgov/unprocessed/js/modules/sample.js) into your new JavaScript file.

 ### Folder structure (where to put your JavaScript and tests)